 The same insulin, which costs around $340 in the US, will cost approximately $30 in Canada, attracting patients to do cross-border traveling to deal with expensive insulin within the US.
 However, this is a drastic measure, and in fact, you do not need to go as far as traveling to a different country!

-You can obtain your medications, including insulin, via a patient assistance program where you can pay as little as $50 per medication per month.
+You can obtain your medications.
+This includes insulin, where you can pay as little as $60.00 per medication per month.
 Get more details here.

 For patients who have obtained insurance coverage, it’s common to wonder why it’s still expensive to afford insulin.
 Most of these problems come from incomplete insurance coverage, which still makes insulin expensive.

 One of the incomplete insurance problems is where the insurers and payers adjust the list of covered drugs favoring cheaper medications.

 This will then cut coverage for some popular medications.
 One such case was experienced in 2017, where a healthcare program dropped coverage for Lantus, favoring the cheaper biosimilar Basaglar.

 What happened here was that customers were then forced to switch to another brand, or had to pay full price for the drug of their choice.